zhaojh329/rtty/COMMAND.md

 # How to operate

-You first need to send a command to the server through POST, then the server returns a unique token.
+You first need to send a command to the server through POST, the message format is as follows.

+    {"devid": "test", "username": "test", "password": "test", "cmd": "echo", "params": ["hello rtty"], "env": {"x": "12"}}

+The devid, username, cmd in the message must be provided.
+Password, params, and env are optional.
+Params is a JSON array and env is a JSON object.

+Then the server returns a unique token.

     {"token":"7fb8dcfe3fee2129427276b692987338"}